KarrLab/obj_tables/docs/migration.rst

 ^^^^^^^^^^^^^^^^
-To organize the changes in a schema repo into manageable groups, migration identifies *sentinel* commits that delimit sets of commits in the repo's commit dependency graph.
+To organize the changes in a schema repo into manageable groups, migration identifies *sentinel* commits that delimit sets of commits that change the schema.
-Precisely, sentinel commits must be located in the graph so that each commit which changes the schema depends on exactly one upstream sentinel commit, and is an ancestor of exactly one downstream sentinel commit (see :numref:`figure_schema_changes_and_sentinel_commits`).
+Considering the repo's commit dependency graph, sentinel commits must be located in the graph so that each commit which changes the schema depends on exactly one upstream sentinel commit, and is an ancestor of exactly one downstream sentinel commit (see :numref:`figure_schema_changes_and_sentinel_commits`).